kgorkovskaya/multinational-retail-data-centralisation/README.md

 # AiCore Multinational Retail Data Centralisation Project

-Collate and analyse data from various sources, to create a centralised sales database which acts as a single source of truth for sales data.
+Collate and analyse data from various sources, to create a local, centralised PostgreSQL sales database which acts as a single source of truth for sales data.
 Query the data to extract business metrics.

+## IMPORTANT

+The following files are expected to exist in your root directory: db_creds_sales_data.yaml db_creds.yaml

+These files contain credentials for containing to the local PostgreSQL database and the AWS RDS database containing orders data.
+They should be populated as follows.

+__db_creds_sales_data.yaml__
+RDS_HOST: localhost
+RDS_PASSWORD: <password for your local PostgreSQL database>
+RDS_USER: postgres
+RDS_DATABASE: sales_data
+RDS_PORT: 5432

+__db_creds.yaml__
+RDS_HOST: data-handling-project-readonly.cq2e8zno855e.eu-west-1.rds.amazonaws.com
+RDS_PASSWORD: AiCore2022
+RDS_USER: aicore_admin
+RDS_DATABASE: postgres
+RDS_PORT: 5432

 ## 1. Extract and clean source data